NouranAlSharawneh/todoAlwasaet/README.md

 - App must follow Atomic Design principles
 - State must persist across reloads using `localStorage`
-- Code must be modular, maintainable, and testable
+- Code must be modular, and testable
 - Modal UX must not break flow
 - Filter logic must be efficient
 - Unit tests must cover core logic (using Jest)

 ---

-## 🧾 Folder Structure
+## Folder Structure

+A folder strurcture digram was created in **Lucidchart** to visualize the logical of breaking the componets down following the **Atomic Design Pattern Principles**.

 > ![Folder Structure](https://github.com/NouranAlSharawneh/todoAlwasaet/blob/main/public/assets/FolderStructure.png)

-## 🧾 Low-Fidelity Design
+## Low-Fidelity Design

 A low-fidelity wireframe was sketched during the planning phase to outline the core layout and interactions.
 It captures: